education.vic.gov.au

 • the particular learning needs of the full range of EAL learners.

-Appropriate professional learning for all staff, including school support staff may be:
+Appropriate professional learning topics for all staff, including school support staff may include:

 • working effectively with interpreters